Meet Our Governors

 Co-opted and Parent Governors are all volunteers who are not paid.
 The staff governors are all paid members of staff but do not receive any additional payments in connection with being a governor.

-There is also a Clerk to the Governors who arranges and attends meetings and helps with legal and constitutional matters, but cannot vote on any matter at any meeting.
+There is also a Governance Professional who arranges and attends meetings supporting legal and constitutional matters, but cannot vote at any meeting.
 This is a paid post.

 Statutory information about the current governors and resignations can be found in the Governance Documents section below.